 Chemical Composition and Mechanism

-The main thing in it is polydimethylsiloxane (PDMS), or CH₃nSi(CH₃)₃.
-Some types have very long chains of this, which mix with other plastics.
-When they’re made, these chains travel to the surface in a controlled way.
-This makes a thin but tough layer that helps things slide smoothly.
+The main component is polydimethylsiloxane (PDMS), or CH₃nSi(CH₃)₃.
+Some variants feature very long chains of this, which blend with other plastics.
+During manufacturing, these chains migrate to the surface in a controlled manner.
+This forms a thin yet durable layer that facilitates smooth movement.

-Compared to Liquid Silicone Rubber (LSR), this can be used with normal machines for injection molding or extrusion.
-You don't need special, expensive equipment.
+Compared to Liquid Silicone Rubber (LSR), this can be processed using standard injection molding or extrusion machines.
+You do not require specialized, costly equipment.

-It can also cut down on how much friction there is on a surface by up to 40%.
+It can also reduce surface friction by up to 40%.

-Because it lowers how thick the melted material is and how much force the machine needs, you can make more stuff faster and fill molds better, even for complicated parts.
+Because it lowers the melt thickness and the force the machine needs, you can produce more items faster and fill molds better, even for complex parts.

 Carrier Type | Compatible Resin Systems | Typical Medical Applications |